 The espresso bar is a simple set-up: a single curved black steel bar houses a La Marzocco coffee machine and two glass cases with a selection of bagels, baguettes and European pastries and cakes (sfogliatelle, cannoli, croissants, tarts, galettes and so on).
 There’s also charcuterie, frittata and a selection of salads available to eat in or takeaway in lunch boxes for $15.
 It’s a well-trodden formula elevated by the kitchen team at Public, who make everything from scratch next door.

-Coffee comes from local roaster Grinders, which also supplies Public and, soon, the team’s new eatery Pippo, which opens in North Adelaide later this month.
+Coffee comes from local roaster Grinders, which also supplies Public and the team’s new North Adelaide eatery, Pippo.